jbg469/Gift-Card-Processing-App/Report/Artifacts/Appsec-Lab2.md

  Successfully give attacker a giftcard

 <img width="1115" alt="Screen Shot 2022-03-17 at 9 02 14 PM" src="https://user-images.githubusercontent.com/72175659/158918270-119af53d-4eb6-49f8-83d4-c868f6ba5aef.png">
+static and dynamic analysis of the application were used to discover a potential vulnerability.
+There is blatant disregard for csrf in gifts.hmtl in the form input and settings.py MIDDLEWARE pre sets.

 # POC
  we successfully demonstrate a POC attack that works by exploiting the HTML POST method to submit a form with hidden values.
 We simply dropped the CRSF-POC.html file in the target browser.
 CSRF-POC.html